ncayllahua/GigisPizzaHOL/funtion_testing.md

 ![](./media/fn-execution/faas-app-execution01.png)

-Remember that you created a Object Storage bucket in OCI to store this campaigns files and you enabled the cloud event check.
+Remember that you created an Object Storage bucket in OCI to store campaigns files and you enabled the cloud event check.

 ![](./media/fn-execution/faas-app-execution02.png)